Chazz-cloud/ALS_scRNAseq/README.md

 # ALS_scRNAseq

-scRNA-seq figure codes for: Intrathecal antigen presentation drives clonal expansion of T cells in ALS
+scRNA-seq figure codes for: Compartmentalized T cell immunity links intrathecal antigen presentation to CMV-associated ALS progression

 If you are using the repository, please cite: